nealbob/nealbob.github.io/_posts/2014-10-24-usingtheNCI.md

 ======================================================================================
 {% endhighlight %}

-Great so it worked.
-The resource usage info at the end, is a good way to work out the CPU / memory requirements of your jobs.
+Great so it worked, and we have this resource usage info at the end, which is a good way to work out the CPU / memory requirements of your jobs.